mjimenez98/IceCreamStore/README.md

 # IceCreamStore

 Online ice cream store system.
-The user is able to add ice cream orders to a shopping cart, delete orders that have been created, see how much the order amounts to and finally checkout.
+The user is able to add ice cream orders to a shopping cart, delete orders that have been created, see how much the orders in the shopping cart amount to and finally checkout.

 This project contains five Java classes:
   1. Menu: Models menus used in text-based menu-driven programs, where the user is presented with a list of options to choose